Awesimous/Sparkify_Postgres/README.md

 # Startup the project

-The aim of the project is to create a database which is:
+The aim of the project is to empower our data analytics with the most effective structure possible.
+Therefore, we want a data infrastructure that can be:

 - easily accessible,
-- has a structure easy to understand,
+- has a structure that is easy to understand,
-- can be analysed by standard SQL queries,
+- can be analysed by standard SQL queries.

-so the analytics team can understand what songs users are listening to.

 # Point of Origin